 - Don’t try so hard.
 I know it’s really difficult to give your kids space, but I can assure you that when you push too hard, it will be met with resistance.
 This doesn’t mean you give up and don’t try, it just means you take a step back, and stay open.
 Instead of asking ten questions about how her day was and not letting her leave the room until she answers, ask one and don’t push if she’s not interested in a heart to heart.
 Tell her that you’re here for her and if she wants to chat later you’ll still be here.
 As a teen girl I was often more drawn to deep connection with my dad than my mom because of this very thing.
 My mom sometimes tried too hard (love you mom!), but my dad waited for me to come to him and I always knew he was there for me, even if he wasn’t always pursuing that connection.

 - Give love instead of judgement.
-The more you can communicate love and acceptance instead of shame or judgement, the more influence you will have in your daughters life.
+The more you can communicate love and acceptance instead of shame or judgement, the more influence you will have in your girls life.
 Likely when she messes up, she already knows it.
 Having you heap the shame on will only push her further away.
 Keep your love on towards her, especially when things are hard and you will become the safe place she turns to in good times and the bad.

 Cheering for you always!